Articles on: Android

 Social media monitoring

-Tap the switch for the Safe Surfer app listing.
+Tap the switch found next to the Safe Surfer app listing.

 Tap the Allow option.

-If you would like to customise the social media monitoring detection features, tap the Edit button.
+If you would like to change the keyword detection categories and/or set custom keywords for detection, tap the Edit button.

 Nudity detection